 - A stamped addressed envelope would be appreciated

-Details of costs
+Details of costs and payment

 If the entry is traced, the information can only be supplied in the form of a certificate for which a fee is charged.
 If the entry is not found a full refund is made.